-- 1 To install the side cover: - a The release latch automatically locks the side cover to the system [2].
+- 1 To install the side cover: - a Place the cover on the computer, slide it to align it with the chassis and tighten the captive screws to secure the cover to the computer [1, 2].

 2 Follow the procedure in After working inside your computer.